openvinotoolkit/openvino/docs/notebooks/120-tensorflow-object-detection-to-openvino-with-output.rst

 we need to provide model input shape (``input_shape``) that is described at `model overview page on TensorFlow
 Hub <https://tfhub.dev/tensorflow/faster_rcnn/resnet50_v1_640x640/1>`__.
-Optionally, we can apply compression to FP16 model weigths using ``compress_to_fp16=True`` option and integrate preprocessing using this approach.
+Optionally, we can apply compression to FP16 model weights using ``compress_to_fp16=True`` option and integrate preprocessing using this approach.